Elementary Korean 1

 will learn how to express simple ideas as well as how to combine simple ideas in various ways.
-At the end of the semester, students should be able to introduce themselves, describe their family, and narrate their daily school activities and weekend activities including both past and future events.
+At the end of the semester, students are expected to be able to introduce themselves, describe their family, and narrate their daily school activities and weekend activities including both past and future events.

 are divided into two parts: two hours of lectures and three hours of drill sections.
 Lectures will introduce new material and provide explanations on those conversational patterns